bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_matrix_broadcasting.png

 Be aware that when NumPy prints N-Dimensional arrays, the last axis is looped over the fastest while the first axis is the slowest.
-That means that
+That means that:

+**Input:**

 ::